RemiAllio/MitoFinder/README.md

 source ~/.bashrc
 ```

-WARNING: If you previously installed MitoFinder on your system and want to install a new version, you should replace the old MitoFinder PATH by the updated one in your ~/.bashrc file.
+**WARNING**: If you previously installed MitoFinder on your system and want to install a new version, you should replace the old MitoFinder PATH by the updated one in your ~/.bashrc file.
 To do so, you need to edit your ~/.bashrc file, remove the lines that add MitoFinder to the PATH, and close your terminal.
 Then, you should open a new terminal and re-execute the command lines from above.
+**TIP**: If you are connected to cluster, you can use either ```nano``` or ```vi``` to edit the ~/.bashrc file.

 To check if the right version of MitoFinder is actually in your PATH:
 ```shell